Inspiring and so helpful

 Mark is funny and the tiny episodes are packed with personality.
 And yes, they’re tiny!
 Which is good because I’m Pomodoring these days and only have 5 minute increments of free time available every 30 minutes.
 (I’m kidding, Mark really does explain how to make the Pomodoro Technique work for you.)
 I binged these in no time.

-By Lauren Passell, 4 days ago
+By Lauren Passell, 1 month, 1 week ago

 via Podcast the Newsletter